skyshore2001/vgdb-vim/__README__.txt

 Jump to breakpoint: >
   	i break (or info breakpoints)
-show all breakpoints info and can enter on these lines.
+show all breakpoints info and then you can press enter on these lines.

 Jump to a frame of the call stack: >
 	bt (or where)